a1yak/AccentureTasks/README.md

-# AccentureTasks in one place
+# AccentureTasks in one place, switch between branches to see specific tasks